mourner/rbush/README.md

 npm run cov  # report test coverage (with more detailed report in coverage/lcov-report/index.html)
 ```

-## Limitations
+## Compatibility

-RBush runs on any JavaScript engine compliant with ECMAScript 5 (or higher).
-This means RBush runs on Node.js and all major browsers, but will not behave properly in Internet Explorer 8.
+RBush should run on Node and all major browsers.
+The only caveat: IE 8 needs an [Array#indexOf polyfill](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf#Polyfill) for `remove` method to work.

 ## Changelog